JinhuaOuyang/JinhuaOuyang.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Control Theory
+  - Optimal Control
+  - System Identification
+  - Reinforcement Learning
-  - Artificial Intelligence
+  - Computer Vision

 # Education to show in About widget
 education: